Curvytron/curvytron/doc/installation.md

 Curvytron runs on [node.js >= v0.10](https://nodejs.org/).
 You need to install node on the machine that will run the Curvytron server.

+Alternatively, you could also [run Curvytron on Docker](doc/docker.md).

 ## Installation

 __Clone the repository__